• Skip to primary navigation

 The bags are fairly heavy and the pressure helps to relieve a little bit of the pain from the headache.
 It's pretty amazing.

-When we only had one of these bags, I would suffer through a minor headache at night because I wasn't sure if the headache would worsen and I'd need "the cats" more in the morning.
+When we only had one of these bags, I would suffer through a minor headache at night because I wasn’t sure if the headache would worsen and I’d need a freezer bag more in the morning.

 I don't know what took me so long to make more bags.
 Because now I use them all the time!